christianmagsigay/tigerpomdp/README.md

 In effect, a partially-converged MAPSO trajectory that hasn't yet locked onto the correct macro-basin is sometimes rescued by EM or SGD's rapid local convergence, snapping to the true optimum from an intermediate MAPSO state that, left to run alone, might have drifted into (or stayed in) a suboptimal basin.
-This mirrors the paper's broader point about mc=5, N=25 (Fig. 5.1d): the restart-to-restart instability seen at N=20 — where training/ validation NLL distributions spanned orders of magnitude — narrows substantially at N=25, and the hybrid pipeline is a direct beneficiary of that narrowing, converting occasional "lucky" MAPSO trajectories into reliable, correct-policy handoff points more often than at lower N.